Economic and financial terms

 These capacities are assessed using hydraulic network simulations carried out in appropriate transportation scenarios and in accordance with recognised technical standards.

-The user of the gas system, which, by confirming the capacity granted, acquires transportation capacity for its own use or for assignment to others.
+The user of the gas system, which, by confirming the capacity granted, acquires transportation capacity for its own use or assignment to others.

 Liquefied natural gas (LNG)

 Natural gas essentially comprising methane liquefied by cooling at around -160°C, at atmospheric pressure, to make it suitable for methane tanker transportation or reservoir storage.
 In order to be injected into the transportation network, the liquid must be reconverted into a gas at regasification plants and brought to the operating pressure of the pipelines.

 Industrial process whereby natural gas is converted from a liquid to a gaseous state.

 This consists of the gas pipelines indicated in Article 2 of the Ministerial Decree of 22 December 2000, as updated annually.
 It is the aggregate of gas pipelines and plants which have been assessed and checked taking into account restrictions imposed by imports, exports, key national production and storage facilities, and is used to transfer significant quantities of gas from these network injection points to major areas of consumption.
 Several inter-regional gas pipelines as well as smaller pipelines which serve to close network links formed by the above pipelines are also included for the same purpose.
 The national transportation network also includes compression stations and plants connected to the pipelines described above.

 Hydrocarbon mixture consisting mainly of methane, and to a lesser degree, ethane, propane and higher hydrocarbons.
 Natural gas injected into the gas pipeline network must comply with a single quality specification to ensure that the gas in transit is interchangeable.